will-wright-uq/PatternAnalysis-2025/recognition/HipMRI - 2D UNet - s4693543/README.md

 - 4 = Rectum
 - 5 = Prostate,

-as outlined in the `BriefDataDescription.txt`, with the original dataset is found [here](https://data.csiro.au/collection/csiro:51392v2?redirected=true).
+as outlined in the `BriefDataDescription.txt` provided with the original dataset [here](https://data.csiro.au/collection/csiro:51392v2?redirected=true).

 The algorithm is a PyTorch implementation of a U-Net-style encoder–decoder with skip connections and a multi-class Dice loss function.
 This targets strong performance on the prostate class while maintaining balanced accuracy across all classes.

-It helps to solve the problem of manual segmentation by humans by providing a reasonably accurate segmentation through a neural network model.
+It helps to solve the problem of manual segmentation by humans by providing a reasonably accurate segmentation of MRI images through a neural network model.
+This can help significantly increase efficiency and reducing the amount of manual labour required with segmentation (may take multiple hours by a human).
+It can also ensure consistency and reproducability whereas humans may vary their segmentation.

+Therefore, it helps solve many practical challenges by giving precise segmentation with consistency, improve time efficiency and enhancing diagnosis and treatment planning.
+An accurate model would then be scalable and generalisable to new datasets and patients with minimal additional effort.

 ## How it works
 The MRI images and corresponding labels are loaded from Nifti (`.nii.gz`) files, which are then resized to a consistent image size, and fed as single-channel inputs to a 2D U-Net.
 The network has contracting path (downsampling via max-pooling) and an expansive path (upsampling plus skip connections), producing per-pixel class logits.
 Training uses a custom defined multi-class Dice loss computed on softmax probabilities against one-hot encoded labels, which directly optimise the 'overlap quality' for imbalanced classes.
 A learning rate scheduler is also implemented, which combines a short linear warm-up with a polynomial decay.
 We store the per-class Dice scores on the train and validation datasets at each epoch.
 Models are saved/overwritten when the "minimum Dice score across all six classes" is improved from the previous save.
 We repeat the same on the test set by reporting the per-class Dice scores and produce accompanying visualisations.
 You can find a background paper on the topic [here](https://arxiv.org/abs/1505.04597).